A new leak promises us a new generation for desktops early next year

 After the launch of Two series Processors News for laptops In a very short space of time, a certain sense of neglect can certainly be claimed Intel As far as the world of stationary processors - left with the generation ofcore Ninth launched at the end of last year, as part of the family Coffee Lake That accompanies us in the Torah from 2017.

-While switching to 10 nm lithography in home processors in the stationary market is still not quite visible in the cards of Intel - It seems that a new generation will take advantage of the cutting edge of veteran and mature production at14 nm In fact it will be very soon, with a further increase in the maximum processing cores.
+While switching to 10 nm lithography in home processors in the stationary market is still not quite visible in the cards of Intel - It seems that a new generation that will take advantage of the cutting edge of old and ripe production at 14nm is indeed coming very soon, with another increase in the maximum processing cores.

-An updated model roadmap of the manufacturer presents a model for launching models Comet Lake-S desktops at the beginning of 2020, with possible official CES exposure in January - and based on a new LGA1200 residency, new 400 series motherboards and ten physical processing cores in the leading CPUs instead of eight cores processing as a maximum today.
+An updated model roadmap of the manufacturer presents a model for launching models Comet Lake-S desks in early 2020, with possible official exposure to CES in January - and based on residency LGA1200 New, on new motherboards of the 400 series and with ten physical processing cores in the leading processors instead of eight processing cores as a maximum today.

 Intel is expected to face a significant challenge in trying to convince consumers to invest in new motherboards for a new resident for Comet Lake processorsEspecially at a time when AMD's latest Ryzen processors have been pleasantly surprised and proven to be backward compatible with a large range of AM4 motherboards and a wide range of dynamic memories at different speeds and timings - with the transition to ten processing cores at the expense of increased power casing Intel's relative lack of capabilities at a time when AMD is offering 8 cores for sale at unprecedented prices and even the 12 cores at a very competitive price, With the 16 processor cores for the masses who are also on their way to the stores In the near future.